qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 Save the project with a new name, :kbd:`map_creation.qgs`.

-To create a printable map, remember that you use the :guilabel:`Composer Manager`:
+To create a printable map, remember that you use the :guilabel:`Layout Manager`:

-* Open :menuselection:`Project --> Composer Manager...`.
+* Open :menuselection:`Project --> Layout Manager...`.
-* In the :guilabel:`Composer manager` dialog.
+* In the :guilabel:`Layout manager` dialog.
-* Click the :guilabel:`Add` button and name your composer :kbd:`forest_map`.
+* Click the :guilabel:`Add` button and name your print layout :kbd:`forest_map`.
 * Click :guilabel:`OK`.
 * Click the :guilabel:`Show` button.

 Set up the printer options so that your maps will suit your paper and margins, for an A4 paper:

-* Open menuselection:`Composer --> Page Setup`.
+* Open menuselection:`Layout --> Page Setup...`.
 * :guilabel:`Size` is :guilabel:`A4 (217 x 297 mm)`.
 * :guilabel:`Orientation` is :guilabel:`Landscape`.
-* :guilabel:`Margins (milimeters)` are all set to :kbd:`5`.
+* :guilabel:`Margins (millimeters)` are all set to :kbd:`5`.

-In the :guilabel:`Print Composer` window, go to the :guilabel:`Composition` tab (on the right panel) and make sure that these settings for :guilabel:`Paper and quality` are the same you defined for the printer:
+In the :guilabel:`Print Layout` window, go to the :guilabel:`Composition` tab (on the right panel) and make sure that these settings for :guilabel:`Paper and quality` are the same you defined for the printer:

 * :guilabel:`Size`: :kbd:`A4 (210x297mm)`.
 * :guilabel:`Orientation`: :kbd:`Landscape`.
 * :guilabel:`Quality`: :kbd:`300dpi`.

 Composing a map is easier if you make use of the canvas grid to position the different elements.
-Review the settings for the composer grid:
+Review the settings for the layout grid:

 * In the :guilabel:`Composition` tab expand the :guilabel:`Grid` region.
 * Check that :guilabel:`Spacing` is set to :kbd:`10 mm`.